siongui/instago/README.rst

 - ``sessionid``
 - ``csrftoken``

-First login to Instagram_ from Chrome browser, and there are two ways to get the above information:
+First login to Instagram_ from Chrome browser, and there are three ways to get the above information:

+1. Use `Chrome extension in this repo <crx-cookies>`_ to get the cookies.

-1. From `Chrome Developer Tools`_: See this `SO answer`_ or `Obtain cookies`_
+2. From `Chrome Developer Tools`_: See this `SO answer`_ or `Obtain cookies`_
    section in `instastories-backup`_ repo.

 .. image:: https://i.stack.imgur.com/psJLZ.png
    :align: center
    :alt: ds_user_id sessionid csrftoken

-2. From Chrome extension: Use EditThisCookie_ or `cookie-txt-export`_ or other cookie tools.
+3. From Chrome extension: Use EditThisCookie_ or `cookie-txt-export`_ or other cookie tools.